tandyuk/gblauncher/README.md

 php gblaunch.php build

-sit back ans wait while each exchange/pair/strategy is launched in its own process, with full colour logging courtesy of pm2.
+sit back and wait while each exchange/pair/strategy is launched in its own process, with full colour logging courtesy of pm2.

 pm2 l   - list all bots